 For individuals living with Down syndrome and their families, there is an ongoing need to study clinical and behavioral treatments and interventions.
 At least one-half of all children with Down syndrome also have a comorbid condition.
-For example, leukemia and congenital heart disease during the early years of life have the potential to significantly affect cognitive function and overall health status and both necessitate extensive medical intervention.
+For example, leukemia and congenital heart disease during the early years of life have the potential to significantly affect cognitive function and overall health status later in life, and both necessitate extensive medical intervention.
 Within the context of Down syndrome, an ongoing challenge for researchers is determining the optimal windows for early therapeutics for individuals with the condition, as well as establishing the optimal doses of off-label and new agents.
-Studies of family and other daily environments, such as those structured to demonstrate specific language interventions for children with Down syndrome, can also provide information that allows researchers to design biobehavioral interventions for improving cognition and daily-life functioning.
+Studies of family and other daily environments, such as those structured to demonstrate specific language interventions for children with Down syndrome, also can provide information that allows researchers to design biobehavioral interventions for improving cognition and daily-life functioning.
+Ultimately, this research may provide the evidence base for practice guidelines established by the professional medical and behavioral societies.